Lokathor/safe_arch/README.md

 # safe_arch

-Exposes arch-specific intrinsics as safe function (via cfg).
+Exposes arch-specific intrinsics as safe function.

+The crate aims to be _as minimal as possible_.
+Each intrinsic gets a function or macro so that you can safely use it as directly as possible.
+Essentially no additional abstractions are provided, that's not the point of this crate.
+The goal is only to provide safety while getting in the way as little as possible.

+All function and macro availability is done purely at compile time via `#[cfg()]` attributes on the various modules.
+If a CPU feature isn't enabled for the build then those functions or macros won't be available.
+If you'd like to determine what CPU features are available at runtime and then call different code accordingly, this crate is not for you.

-I don't like putting too much in the Readme and also in the crate docs, it can get out of sync.
-Just see the [crate docs](https://docs.rs/safe_arch) for more details.
+See the [crate docs](https://docs.rs/safe_arch) for more details.

 * **Minimum Rust:** The CI tests the crate against Stable 1.43.0.
 The doc-tests are known to require at least 1.43 because they use `u32::MAX`, `f32::NAN`,